CindyPh7/ecs-wordpress-demo/README.md

 This project sets up a WordPress container on an ECS cluster using Terraform to provision the infrastructure on AWS, and Packer with Ansible provisionner to create the Wordpress docker images and use RDS as Database.

 The development of this project is still in progress.
-Remaining tasks to make it work is to create a proper docker image of the Wordpress, and add the proper configuration to make the ECS Wordpress to use the RDS as database.
+Remaining tasks left to make it work are to create a proper docker image of the Wordpress, and add the proper configuration to make the ECS Wordpress to use the RDS as database.

 ## Approach